-In general, the lenders have 2 option in case of loan interest rate changes: Either i) change the EMI and keep the tenure same, or ii) keep the EMI constant and change the loan tenure.
+In general, the lenders have 2 options in case of loan interest rate changes: Either i) change the EMI and keep the tenure the same, or ii) keep the EMI constant and change the loan tenure.

-Many people are looking maximizing the tax benefits of home loans.
+Many people are looking to maximize the tax benefits of home loans.
 But if you wish to manage your home loans wisely without compromising other goals, do read this detailed post on managing home loans.

 - Monthly EMI for Rs 25 lakh home loan